tktracker/IntuneDocs/intune/apps/vpp-ebooks-ios.md

 title: Manage volume-purchased iOS/iPadOS eBooks
 titleSuffix: Microsoft Intune
-description: Learn about how you can sync books you purchased in volume from the iOS/iPadOS store into Intune and then manage and track their usage.
+description: Learn about how you can sync books you purchased in volume from the iOS store into Intune and then manage and track their usage.
 keywords:
 author: Erikre
 ms.author: erikre